Skip to main content

 • An outdoor installation in a public space

-The only requirement is that it can provide wireless internet access and be registered through the Linkr app.
+The only requirement is that it provides wireless internet access and is shared through the Linkr app.

 What makes a hotspot useful

-1. Registration: the contributor shares the hotspot through the Linkr app
+1. Create: the contributor shares the hotspot in the app

 Why hotspots matter

 A single hotspot might seem small.
-But thousands of hotspots, contributed by thousands of participants, create infrastructure that did not exist before.
+But many hotspots, contributed by many participants, create infrastructure that did not exist before.